In this Draft review, I’ll cover what I like about the software, where it can improve, and if it’s worth it.

 Why Trust Us?

 I’ve tested several writing tools over the last few years.
 When I recently discovered Draft, I had to give it a shot.
-It promised complete control over documents, convenient transcription features, and detailed analytics.
+It promised complete document control, convenient transcription features, and detailed analytics.
+I’m impressed after using it for a few weeks to manage my writing projects.
+Draft didn’t disappoint, and its features made my life easier.
+I no longer struggle with Google Docs when managing and tracking documents.
+Draft gives me complete control over my writing if I’m sharing projects.

 Draft Review: The Bottom Line